Do you want to start a Preschool business plan?

-Theo noticed that though public schools were trying their best, seldom did they have all the tools to cater to children of different types.
-There was also a lack of preschools and daycares in the surrounding which led to a harder process for children to adjust to a fast-paced school environment.
-To eradicate this issue, Theo decided to open a preschool that would prepare students of all kinds in a way that would help them keep up when they got into school.
+Theo noticed that though public schools were trying their best, they didn’t focus on acquiring the tools to cater to children of different needs.
+There was also a lack of preschools and daycares in the surrounding.
+To eradicate this issue, Theo decided to open a preschool that would prepare students of all kinds to keep up when they got into school.

 3.3 How the Preschool will be started